Skip to main content

 ])

-On Android, the Preview will always be in full HD, or the Preview View's size, whichever is smaller.
+On Android, the Preview will always be in full HD or the Preview View's size, whichever is smaller.
+If a format is specified, the preview will try to match the video's resolution and aspect ratio if video is enabled, and photo's resolution and aspect ratio if photo is enabled.

 Overlays and Masks